rqlite/rqlite.io/content/en/docs/Guides/Kubernetes/_index.md

 You can also deploy your rqlite cluster on Kubernetes step-by-step, running rqlite as a Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
 Full source for the configuration described below is available in the [rqlite Kubernetes Configuration repo](https://github.com/rqlite/kubernetes-configuration).

 ### Create Services
 The first thing to do is to create two [Kubernetes _Services_](https://kubernetes.io/docs/concepts/services-networking/service).
 The first service, `rqlite-svc-internal`, is [_Headless_](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) and allows the nodes to find each other and cluster automatically.
 It shouldn't be used by rqlite clients.
-It is the second service, `rqlite-svc`, that is for clients to talk to the cluster -- this service will get a Cluster IP address which those clients can connect to.
+It is the second service, **`rqlite-svc`, that is for clients to talk to the cluster** -- this service will get a Cluster IP address which those clients can connect to.

 A key difference between `rqlite-svc-internal` and `rqlite-svc` is that the second will only contain Pods that are ready to serve traffic.
 This makes it most suitable for use by end-users of rqlite.
-In otherwords you should communicate with your cluster using the hostname `rqlite-svc`.
+In otherwords **you communicate with your cluster using the hostname `rqlite-svc`** and Kubernetes will take care of the load balancing automatically.

 Download and apply the service configuration like so:
 ```bash